-- A. Fireworks, flammable liquids, explosives, candles, incense, incense burners, halogen lamps, or bomb-making (or similar) materials are not permitted on campus-owned or leased properties. - B. To comply with fire codes, no interior hallway doors may be propped open.

-C. Sprinkler heads need to be kept free from obstruction so that they can operate properly.
+- A. Fireworks, flammable liquids, explosives, candles, incense, incense burners, halogen lamps, bomb-making (or similar) materials, or open-coil/exposed-coil appliances such as, space heaters, toasters, rotating pizza makers, and hot plates, are not permitted on College owned or leased properties. - B. To comply with fire codes, no interior hallway doors may be propped open. - C. Sprinkler heads need to be kept free from obstruction so that they can operate properly.
 Items may not be stored within 18 inches of any sprinkler head.
 Hanging anything from a sprinkler head is prohibited.